getsnoopy/BiTGApps/docs/bootlog.md

 ## Installation Conflicts

-Installation of boot log patch entirely depends on boot image editing.
-For any reason, BiTGApps installer failed to extract/unpack/edit boot image, boot log patch will not be installed.
+Installation of bootlog patch entirely depends on boot image editing.
+For any reason, BiTGApps installer failed to extract/unpack/edit boot image, bootlog patch will not be installed.
-No changes will made in **system** regarding boot log patch.
+No changes will made in **system** regarding bootlog patch.

 ## SELinux Conflicts